Profile-GmbH/OmnisDatabridge/README.md

 # OmnisDatabridge
-Scripts for managing the OmnisDataBdrige
+AppleScripts for managing the OmnisDataBdrige.

+To use them in a production-environement save them as an application.